 If you’re a golf enthusiast, you’re in luck.
-Besides having beautiful weather for the majority of the year, New Orleans packs in several fantastic courses to enjoy a round or two.
-In celebration of the Zurich Classic, hosted at the TPC Louisiana (Tournament Players Club) in Avondale from Apr.
-24—Apr.
-30 (tickets available here), we take a look at the fairways in and around New Orleans.
+Besides having beautiful weather for most the year, New Orleans packs in several fantastic courses to enjoy a round or two.
+In celebration of the Zurich Classic, hosted at TPC Louisiana (Tournament Players Club) in Avondale, La. from April 22-28, we’re taking a look at the fairways in and around New Orleans.
 Fore!

-A new addition to City Park is Bayou Oaks, a lush course that spreads out over 250 acres—and it’s set to open on April 21st!
-And while this is a new development, there is a clear nod to the past: the new course incorporates parts of the former East and West courses, as well as using the existing lagoons and oaks that make this such a stunning natural feature of the city.
+City Park’s Bayou Oaks is a lush course that spreads out over 250 acres with a clear nod to the past: the course incorporates parts of the former East and West courses, as well as using the existing lagoons and oaks that make this such a stunning natural feature of the city.
 Designed by renowned golf course architect, Rees Jones, the course can be adjusted out from 5,100 to 7,350 yards; therefore, it’s playable for golfers of all skill levels.

 Established in 1961 (and once the site that hosted 26 New Orleans Open tennis tournaments), this 18-hole, award-winning golf course is located among gorgeous cypress and oak trees – an idyllic setting for your game.
 An unusual and one-of-a-kind feature is the red flame traps on the 18th hole, which serve as a tribute to New Orleans Firefighters.
 In addition to a world-class facility, Lakewood also offers beginner, intermediate, and advanced Junior Golf camps during the summer for kids of all ages, taught by PGA staff and pro golfers in Louisiana.